ePages-de/epages-docs/_posts/2017/2017-06-20-versioning-of-microservices.md

 Up to this point there is nothing special about the code infrastructure management that we have in place.
 The interesting part happens in the build and publish job of each microservice when a new CDP run is triggered.

-We generate the build jobs for each microservice project (e.g. "microservice-alpha/beta/gamma") for each vertical (= bounded context in DDD in which fixed evolutionary multiple canonical domain models exist, e.g. "vertical-lambda") via the Jenkins Groovy DSL.
+We generate the build jobs for each microservice project (e.g. "microservice-alpha/beta/gamma") for each vertical (= bounded context in Domain-Driven Design in which fixed evolutionary multiple canonical domain models exist, e.g. "vertical-lambda") via the Jenkins Groovy DSL.

 {% highlight groovy %}
 def jobHelper = new helpers.JobHelper(this, System.env,'vertical-lambda');